 Pinyin vs. Wade Giles vs. Starbucks

-If you write an email to a friend and say that you’re taking Tai Ji, they probably won’t understand what you mean.
-There’s a good chance they’ll think you’re at Starbucks drinking Chai Tea.
-In that case, they’ll probalby be wondering why you didn’t invite them to join you.
+If you write an email to a friend and say that you’re taking Tai Ji, she probably won’t understand what you mean.
+There’s a good chance she’ll think you’re at Starbucks drinking Chai Tea.
+In that case, she’ll probably be wondering why you didn’t invite her to join you.

-If you write that you’re taking Tai Chi, they’ll immediately have a clearer picture of what you mean.
+If you write that you’re taking Tai Chi, she’ll immediately have a clearer picture of what you mean.
 Most Americans, without even knowing it, recognize the Wade Giles spelling for Tai Chi.

 Although Qi Gong is more widely recognized, it is also more widely mispronounced.
 Actually, Tai Chi is also widely mispronounced.
 Chai Tea, perhaps thanks to Starbucks, is usually pronounced correctly.